 A healthy planet is an essential requirement and key enabler for sustainable development in which economic, social and environmental objectives are addressed in a balanced manner through an integrated approach.
 A vision for planetary sustainability for people, prosperity and equity requires addressing our common environmental challenges - climate change, pollution and nature loss - through action in three interlinked and mutually reinforcing strategic objectives: climate stability, living in harmony with nature and achieving a pollution-free planet.
-These objectives should be pursued within the overall objective of sustainable development and can [...] be achieved [...] by working towards the following outcomes:
+These objectives should be pursued within the overall objective of sustainable development and can [...] be achieved [...] by-working towards the following outcomes:

-By achieving greenhouse gas emission reductions through resilient pathways, and by significantly increasing capacity, finance and access to technologies in particular for developing countries, to deliver on the adaptations and mitigation goals of the United Nations Framework Convention on Climate Change and the Paris Agreement [...];
+By significantly accelerating efforts by all Parties to - achieve greenhouse gas emission reductions, by adoptingthrough resilient pathways, and by significantly increasing capacity, finance and access to technologies in particular for developing countries, to deliver on the adaptations and mitigation goals of the United Nations Framework Convention on Climate Change and the Paris Agreement [...] and by implementing the enhanced transparency framework arrangements under the Paris Agreement;